-This search is to detect a suspicious MS office application that drop or create executables or script in the host.
+This search is to detect a suspicious MS office application that drops or creates executables or scripts in a Windows Operating System.
 This behavior is commonly seen in spear phishing office attachment where it drop malicious files or script to compromised the host.
 It might be some normal macro may drop script or tools as part of automation but still this behavior is reallly suspicious and not commonly seen in normal office application

 - Type: TTP